CARVE-ROBMOSYS/YARP-BT-modules/libs/BT_wrappers/Readme.md

 For example the two leaf nodes "Go to Kitchen" and action "Go To Living Room" may be implemented as a single client in which the target is different; in this case also the `action_ID` number has to be different.

-The Property <params> can contain any addictional parameter required by the server to perform the action.
+The yarp::os::Property <params> can contain any addictional parameter required by the server to perform the action.
 The Property is a dictionary type container able to store any data type.

 #### Server side